-is important to remember that a waiver analysis usually requires the consideration of several competing it may be clear In some cases, that factor is most significant.
-But often particular analysis is not that simple.
-You may be presented with several factors that seem to favor issuing the waiver, and one or two other factors that seem to weigh in the opposite In addition, appearance concerns can sometimes direction. militate against issuing a waiver even where the statutory standard arguably is met.
-Because each waiver is so factspecific and the factors you are evaluating subjective, the decision to grant or deny a waiver can be difficult.
+It is important to remember that a waiver analysis usually requires the consideration of several competing In some cases, it may be clear that one most significant.
+But often the particular factor is analysis is not that simple.
+You may be presented with several factors that seem to favor issuing the waiver, and one or two other factors that seem to weigh in the opposite In addition, appearance concerns can sometimes militate against issuing a waiver even where the statutory standard arguably is met.
+Because each waiver is so factspecific and the factors you are evaluating may subjective, the decision to grant or deny a waiver can be difficult.
 One way that OGE can help in this regard is to advise you about waiver practices at other agencies.

-It would be impossible for OGE to anticipate every issue that and might come up when you are considering granting a 208 waiver.
+It would be impossible for OGE to anticipate every factor and issue that might come up when you are considering granting a 208 waiver.
 Although this document covers several of the more common scenarios, at one time or another you will probably confront situations different from those described in this guidance.
-Nevertheless, hope this guidance will help you proceed through the steps analyzing: (1) whether a waiver is necessary, (2) whether a waiver is warranted, (3) what is required for an effective waiver, (4) what factors to consider in your analysis, and (5) what to include in a fully documented waiver.
+Nevertheless, we hope this guidance will help you proceed through the steps of analyzing: (1) whether a waiver is necessary, (2) whether a waiver is warranted, (3) what is required for an effective waiver, (4) what factors to consider in your analysis, and (5) what to include in a fully documented waiver.

-You also should remember when using these guidelines that the discussion is limited to section 208.
-Even so, you should always take into account any applicable portions of the Standards of Ethical Conduct for Employees of the Executive Branch (5 C.F.R. part 2635).
-As stated in the Note in 5 C.F.R. § 2635.501(b): where an employee complies with all the terms of a 208 waiver, the granting of a waiver will be deemed to constitute "a determination that of interest the Government in the employee's participation outweighs the concern that a reasonable person may question the integrity of agency programs and operations."
-Thus, appearance concerns will always play an important role in your decision about whether to go forward Also, a waiver issued under section 208 with a waiver. will not eliminate any prohibitions that may apply because of an agency organic statute or other statutory restriction.
+You also should remember when using these guidelines that the discussion is limited to section 208. you should always take into account any applicable portions of the Standards of Ethical Conduct for Employees of the Executive Branch (5 C.F.R. part 2635).
+As stated in the Note in 5 C.F.R. § 2635.501(b): where an employee complies with all the terms of a 208 waiver, the granting of a waiver will be deemed to constitute "a determination that interest of the Government in the participation outweighs the concern that a reasonable person may question the integrity of agency programs and operations."
+Thus, appearance concerns will always play an important role in your decision about whether to go forward with a waiver.
+Also, a waiver issued under section 208 will not eliminate any prohibitions that may apply because agency organic statute or other restriction.